lirsacc/py-gql/README.md

 From there, most development tasks are available through [invoke](http://www.pyinvoke.org/).

 Use `inv -l` to list all available tasks and `inv {TASKS} --help` to get help on a specific task.

+### Branches

+- The last tag should correspond to the latest release version
+- `master` contains unreleased changes that are planned to be released
+- `dev` is used for experimenting and hard changes such as rebase and force pushed should be expected (I plan to move to using specific feature branches for better organisation)